louis70109/2019_it30/day18/README.md

-# AWS IoT in Serverless
+# rate to push data